matheus-lmacedo/matheus-lmacedo/README.md

 ### Glad to see you here 👋!
-I’m a FullStack Developer and aspiring Software Engineer, Data Scientist and LLMs engineer 🚀
+I’m a FullStack Developer, aspiring Software Engineer, Data Scientist and LLMs engineer 🚀

 <br/>